Stress: The Silent Trigger

 You have the first stage which is least noticeable as it is the stage where the stress level begins to rise.
 At this stage, I would say it could even be considered healthy to a point, as you are pushing yourself just a little above your normal state which gives you just the right amount of adrenaline and bursts of enthusiasm to keep you going positively towards achieving your goal.

 The second stage is when you begin to balance between the healthy levels of stress and the levels which exceed that state and may begin to work against your health.
-At this stage you may begin experiencing certain issues such as; not being able to focus, not getting a proper night’s rest, unable to completely plug out from work mode, prioritizing the goal over all other aspects of your life, putting your family and social life aside, possibly forgetting to eat, or not having much of an appetite, putting aside any routines you would normally have which would motivate you or allow you to de-stress, for example a hobby or even hitting the gym.
+At this stage you may begin experiencing certain issues such as; not being able to focus, not getting a proper night’s rest, unable to completely plug out from work mode, prioritizing the goal over all other aspects of your life, putting your family and social life aside, possibly forgetting to eat, or not having much of an appetite, putting aside any routines you would normally have which would motivate you or allow you to de-stress, for example, a hobby or even hitting the gym.

-Which brings us to the third stage, the unhealthy stage at which you have mentally and emotionally exhausted yourself and now your body is sending you some serious, red flashing, warning signs of physical symptoms of stress.
+This brings us to the third stage, the unhealthy stage at which you have mentally and emotionally exhausted yourself and now your body is sending you some serious, red flashing, warning signs of physical symptoms of stress.
 Going back to the title of this post, this is why I call stress a silent trigger.
 It is silent, as you never quite expect how much harm overriding your system can actually harm you in the long term and it is a trigger because once you reach the third stage, your body starts sending you physical signals to slow the heck down.
-These signals, most commonly, may result in you becoming ill or triggering a certain condition which you genetically may have been prone to but was only ‘activated’ when your body has reached it’s point of exhaustion.
+These signals, most commonly, may result in you becoming ill or triggering a certain condition which you genetically may have been prone to but was only ‘activated’ when your body has reached its point of exhaustion.

 I have always been fascinated with the way the body works, if you look at it from aside, you will notice just how delicate it is and how one element, for instance; a tiny germ, can cause a total breakdown of the entire organism.
 Until recently I have pondered on entering the field, as I come from a long line of doctors and always envisioned myself in this field.
 But life has brought other options to me.
 None the less, I still think it is important to give attention to certain things, and stress being one of them.